elulcao/progress-bar/README.md

 Another simple progress bar, but with a package installer flavor.
 The progress bar displays the progress like the well known package manager.
-This version adapts well to the windows size, small or big window size the progress bar will adapt to the change.
+This version adapts well to the windows size, small or big window size the progress bar will adapt to the change; the progress bar will adapt to the window size automatically.

+Last line of the window is preserved to show the progress, the rest of the window is used to show the program output that consumes the `progress-bar`.

 Characters used by default are "#" and "." but can be changed by updating variables: